etclabscore/react-monaco-editor/README.md

 # React Monaco Editor

 Monaco Editor Wrapper for integration with react + webpack.
+Based on [SurenAt93/monaco-react/](https://github.com/SurenAt93/monaco-react/) but does not load from a CDN.
+It loads monaco via `monaco-editor-webpack-plugin` and gives installation instructions for a new or existing project via `rescripts`.

-## Setup in a new project
+## Setup in a new create-react-app project

 ### 1. Install deps